Reflecting Upon Irreducible Mind

 is, would

-understand that a irreducible mind refers to a mind that can't be fully explained
+understand that a irreducible mind refers to a mind that can't be fully

-by cerebral processes alone);
+explained by cerebral processes alone);

 but that, too, is the very problem that I am talking about!
-The subject of
+The subject

-to try to explore and to "revisit" the meaning of the terms and concepts
+reason to try to explore and to "revisit" the meaning of the terms and concepts

 that we use.
 The intelligent reader is, thus (IMO), at a serious risk of